JFK's 3 Enduring Legacies for Boomers

-John F. Kennedy would have turned 100 on Monday, May 29.
-We have learned many truths (noble and sad) about the man and his presidency — enough to propose that JFK’s legacy was threefold:
+We have learned many truths (noble and sad) about the John F. Kennedy and his presidency — enough to propose that JFK's legacy was threefold:

 Legacy No. 1: Effecting generational succession.
 Age and youth were vividly represented on Inauguration Day 1961.
 One of the nation's most popular presidents, Dwight David Eisenhower, then 70, looked his age, bundled up against the bitter cold that gripped the Capitol.
 His successor, 43 years old, braved the wind and ice coatless.